-The Ningaloo Turtle Program (NTP) was established in 2002 as a collaboration between the Cape Conservation Group Inc., World Wildlife Fund Australia, Murdoch University and the Department of Biodiversity, Conservation and Attractions (DBCA), Exmouth District.
-During the 2022-23 season, Woodside Energy and its joint venture partner made a significant financial contribution to sponsoring NTP.
+The Ningaloo Turtle Program (NTP) was established in 2002 as a collaboration between the Cape Conservation Group Inc., World Wildlife Fund (WWF) Australia, Murdoch University and the Department of Biodiversity, Conservation and Attractions (DBCA), Exmouth District.
+During the 2023-24 season, Woodside Energy and its joint venture partner made a significant financial contribution to sponsoring NTP.
 The program is now run by DBCA, and the primary aim of the NTP is to support the conservation of marine turtles along the Ningaloo Coast.

 The monitoring design was consistent with previous recent seasons.
 This included 4 weeks of daily monitoring of turtle activity (nests and false crawls) during the predicted peak period of nesting at both the North West Cape (NW Cape) and Cape Range divisions (referred to as the standardised season) and 3 weekends pre-peak and 3 weekends post-peak at the NW Cape sections only.
-Janes Bay (Ningaloo Division) and Gnarraloo Bay were not monitored in 2022-23.
+Coral Bay division was monitored in 2023-24 for 7 days over the peak season.
+Janes Bay (Ningaloo division) and Gnarraloo Bay were not monitored in 2023-24.